Charge avalanches and depinning in the Coulomb glass: The role of long-range interactions: Numerical Details

-At each increase of $\mathcal{E}$ we count the number of electrons $n$ that hopped and the net total current $S$ in the direction of the applied electric field.
+At each increase of $\mathcal{E}$ we count the number of electrons $n$ that hopped and the total charge displacement $S$ in the direction of the applied electric field.
 Using these data, we compute their distributions $D(n)$ and $P(S)$, respectively (see, for example, Fig.~\ref{fig:coulomb:avalanches_CG}).
+To determine the depinning field $\mathcal{E}_{\text{dp}}$ we compute the cumulative distribution function $P_0(L,\mathcal{E})$ of the depinning distributions which gives the probability whether a randomly picked sample is in the pinned or depinned state for a given system size and at a given field.
+We perform a finite-size scaling assuming that the function $P_0$ has a universal form \cite{dong:93,newman:00,xi:15}

-For a given electric field range $\delta\mathcal{E}$ we average the avalanche size over all (disorder) samples $\langle n\rangle$ and monitor its evolution as a function of the electric field (see Fig.~\ref{fig:coulomb:depinning_CG}).
-We estimate the depinning fields $\mathcal{E}_{\text{dp}}$ for the CG and $\mathcal{E}_{\text{dp}}^{\text{SR}}$ for the SR model in the thermodynamic limit by performing a $1/L$-extrapolation.
-Note that the depinning field is defined as the typical electric field necessary to induce a continuous current for a given system size, i.e, for $\mathcal{E}<\mathcal{E}_{\text{dp}}$ the system just rearranges its electron configuration by electron hopping, whereas for $\mathcal{E}>\mathcal{E}_{\text{dp}}$ the field induces a steady current.
+[see Fig.~\ref{fig:coulomb:depinning_CG}(b) and Fig.~\ref{fig:coulomb:depinning_SR}(b) for the CG model and the SR model, respectively], which gives us an estimate of the depinning field.
+Note that the depinning field is defined as the typical electric field necessary to induce a continuous current for a given system size, i.e, for $\mathcal{E}<\mathcal{E}_{\text{dp}}$, the system just rearranges its electron configuration by electron hopping, whereas for $\mathcal{E}>\mathcal{E}_{\text{dp}}$, the field induces a steady current.

 In addition, we define the characteristic avalanche size $n^{*}$ of the system by fitting the exponential tail of the avalanche distributions $D(n)$ to an exponential function $\sim\exp(-n/n^{*})$.
-For each system size $L$ we thus obtain a characteristic avalanche size $n^{*}(L)$.
-To estimate the value of $n_{\infty}^{*}$ in the thermodynamic limit we do an extrapolation of $n_{L\rightarrow\infty}^{*}$ by using the following functional Ansatz:
+For each system size $L$, we thus obtain a characteristic avalanche size $n^{*}(L)$.
+To estimate the value of $n_{\infty}^{*}$ in the thermodynamic limit, we do an extrapolation of $n_{L\rightarrow\infty}^{*}$ by using the following functional ansatz:

-where $\omega$, $a$ and $n_{\infty}^{*}$ are fitting parameters.
+where $\omega$, $a$, and $n_{\infty}^{*}$ are fitting parameters.

 Finally, we also monitor the DOS as a function of the applied electric field $\mathcal{E}$.
-For example, figure~\ref{fig:coulomb:DOS_CG}(b) shows the density of states at an electric field range of $0.5<\mathcal{E}<0.6$.
+For example, Fig.~\ref{fig:coulomb:DOS_CG}(b) shows the density of states at an electric field range of $0.5<\mathcal{E}<0.6$.

-Different finite-size scaling Ans\"{a}tze have been attempted\cite{pazmandi:99} to scale the $D(n)$ and $P(S)$ data without yielding any satisfactory results.
+Different finite-size scaling Ans\"{a}tze have been attempted \cite{pazmandi:99} to scale the $D(n)$ and $P(S)$ data without yielding any satisfactory results.
 We therefore empirically re-sized the avalanche curves without making any a priori assumptions.
-Interestingly, the following scaling Ansatz showed remarkably good results:
+Interestingly, the following scaling ansatz showed good results:

 where $d\left(n/L\right)$ and $p\left(S/L\right)$ in Eqs.~\eqref{eq:scaling_collapse_1} and \eqref{eq:scaling_collapse_2}, respectively, are universal functions.